Chico's FAS Insights: Return On Capital Employed

 What Is Return On Capital Employed?

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in Chico's FAS's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q1, Chico's FAS posted an ROCE of -0.05%.

 Return on Capital Employed is an important measurement of efficiency and a useful tool when comparing companies that operate in the same industry.
 A relatively high ROCE indicates a company may be generating profits that can be reinvested into more capital, leading to higher returns and growing EPS for shareholders.